arikanmstf/react-calendar/README.md

 ### Technical Discussion
 * Full client-side rendering, powered by create-react-app
-* No any 3rd party date-time libraries used, such as momentJs etc. Only ES built in Date api.
+* No any 3rd party date-time libraries used, such as moment-js etc. Only ES builtin Date api.
-*

 #### State management
 * No any 3rd party state manager libraries used.
 React's Context Api with reducers was very much enough.
 * Using React's reducers and actions.
 App keeps the state at the context provider and only gets updated by dispatch function.
 See `appReducer.tsx` `useAppContext.ts` and `AppContextProvider.tsx`.
-*

 #### How animation works?